adam900710/btrfs-fuse/README.md

 All files at the root directory is under MIT license.

-Files under `libs` directory is under their own licenses.
+Files under `libs` and `tests` directories are under their own licenses.
 Mostly GPL-2.0+ or GPL-2.0-only.

 Those external libs include: